 High Levels of TSH

 TSH levels typically fall between 0.4 and 4.0 milliunits per liter (mU/L), according to the American Thyroid Association.
-Ranges between laboratories will vary with the upper limit being between 4 to 5.
+Ranges between laboratories will vary with the upper limit generally being between 4 to 5.
 If your level is higher than this, chances are you have an underactive thyroid.

 In general, T3 and T4 levels increase in pregnancy and TSH levels decrease.